 The notion that a dog is “hypoallergenic” for its owner used to be based on its hair coat type and the frequency of its shedding.
-However, recent evidence cites the presence of a protein known asCan f 1which, when present in high numbers, can increase the risk of allergies for the dog’s owner.
+However, recent evidence cites the presence of a protein known as Canis familiaris allergen 1 (Can f 1).
+When present in high numbers, Can f 1 can increase the risk of allergies for the dog’s owner.

-Poodles used to be considered a hypoallergenic breed; however, Poodles are one of the breeds known for having the highest levels ofCan f 1 protein1.
+Poodles used to be considered a hypoallergenic breed; however, Poodles are one of the breeds known for having the highest levels of Can f 1protein.
 Therefore, Shihpoos may be able to affect human allergies.

 Shihpoo dogs tend to be friendly and confident like their Shih Tzu relatives, and their Poodle genes make for a personality that is excitable and eager to please.
 Shihpoos get along very well with their humans and other pets, and they make great companions for older children.
 If you have younger children, it is best to wait a few years before purchasing a Shihpoo.

 Shihpoos are very playful and enjoy spending time outside or chasing their toys, and they can also be great lapdogs who enjoy the occasional lounging around the house.
 However, Shihpoos can also be stubborn when it comes to housetraining so remember to be patient and consistent when teaching them new skills.